 - Urban safety-net EDs cut psychiatric boarding from 28 hours to under 10

-- Med-surg floors have a 24×7 lifeline to psychiatric support for patients
+- Med-surg floors have a 24×7 lifeline to psychiatric support for patients, with virtual behavioral health services acting as an in-house extension of the hospital’s mental health care team

 The Only True 24/7 Psychiatric Telehospitalist Solution